cruxppc/cruxppc-ng-3.5/notes/install.md

    Even if you intend to build your own kernel, it is recommended to initially startup with the prebuilt kernel and then build your own kernel at your first opportunity.
-Building a kernel within chroot is a bit tedious.
+Building a kernel within the chroot environment is a bit tedious.

    The default kernel config enables builtin firmware.
 These builtin firmware pieces must be present in /lib/firmware or the build will fail.
 So, you have to first get the needed pieces of firmware and install them before starting.
-Alternatively, you can modify the kernel config to not require firmware but then the resulting kernel will not support the builtin wifi and maybe other features as well.
+Alternatively, if you do not want or cannot obtain the required firmware you can modify the kernel config to not include the firmware but then the resulting kernel will not support the builtin wifi and maybe missing other features as well.

    Some of the required firmware can be found in this repository.  (look under kernel/firmware).